slzhu/lua-resty-mongol/Readme.md

 Sets socket connecting, reading, writing timeout value, unit is milliseconds.

 In case of success, returns 1.
 In case of errors, returns nil with a string describing the error.

+#### ok,err = conn:ssl_handshake(verify)
+Does SSL/TLS handshake on the currently established connection.

+The optional `verify` argument takes a Lua boolean value to control whether to perform SSL verification. `false` by default.

 #### ok,err = conn:set_keepalive(msec, pool_size)
 Keeps the socket alive for `msec` by ngx_lua cosocket.